Regeneration in humans: Heart

 Cardiovascular diseases are the leading cause of death worldwide, and have increased proportionally from 25.8% of global deaths in 1990, to 31.5% of deaths in 2013.
 This is true in all areas of the world except Africa.

 In addition, during a typical myocardial infarction or heart attack, an estimated one billion cardiac cells are lost.

 The scarring that results is then responsible for greatly increasing the risk of life-threatening abnormal heart rhythms or arrhythmias.
 Therefore, the ability to naturally regenerate the heart would have an enormous impact on modern healthcare.
 However, while several animals can regenerate heart damage (e.g. the axolotl), mammalian cardiomyocytes (heart muscle cells) cannot proliferate (multiply) and heart damage causes scarring and fibrosis.

 Despite the earlier belief that human cardiomyocytes are not generated later in life, a recent study has found that this is not the case.
-This study took advantage of the nuclear bomb testing during the Cold War, which introduced carbon-14 into the atmosphere and therefore into the cells of nearby inhabitants.
-They extracted DNA from the myocardium of these research subjects and found that cardiomyocytes do in fact renew at a slowing rate of 1% per year from the age of 25, to 0.45% per year at the age of 75.
+This study took advantage of the nuclear bomb testing and other radioactive sources during the Atomic Age which introduced carbon-14 into the atmosphere (essentially all of which had decayed up to that point in Earth's history) and therefore into the cells of biologically active inhabitants.
+They extracted DNA from the myocardium of these research subjects and found that cardiomyocytes do in fact renew at a slowing rate of 1% per year from the age of 25, to 0.45% per year at the age of 75 by comparing the presence of carbon-14 with the stable and abundant carbon-12.
 This amounts to less than half of the original cardiomyocytes being replaced during the average lifespan.
 However, serious doubts have been placed on the validity of this research, including the appropriateness of the samples as representative of normally aging hearts.

 Further research has been conducted that supports the potential for human cardiac regeneration.
 Inhibition of p38 MAP kinase was found to induce mitosis in adult mammalian cardiomyocytes, while treatment with FGF1 and p38 MAP kinase inhibitors was found to regenerate the heart, reduce scarring, and improve cardiac function in rats with cardiac injury.